 - Kale (see some kale varieties and how to grow)

 - Baby beets and beet greens

 - Herbs like chives, cilantro, overwintered herbs like oregano, sage, anything that’s starting to grow again

-- Mint, lemon balm and many other kitchen herbs
+- Mint, lemon balm, and other herbs for a kitchen herb garden